elycruz/sjljs/readme-fragments/README-fragment.md

         - [ ] - `sjl.NumberValidator`.
         - [ ] - `sjl.AlphaNumValidator`.
 - [ ] - Write a filter chain class.
-- [ ] - Change interface check to check for 'isValid' and 'message'
+- [ ] - Change interface check to check for 'isValid' and 'messages'
     properties on a 'AbstractValidator' class passed to a 'ValidatorChain' class.
-- [ ] - Review entirety of library and look fgit or places that could be refactored.
+- [ ] - Review entirety of library and look for places that could be refactored.
 - [ ] - Refactor the `input` package
 - [ ] - Refactor the `validator` package
-- [ ] - `sjl.empty` to `sjl.isEmpty` (maybe for version 0.5.0).
+- [ ] - `sjl.empty` to `sjl.isempty` (maybe for version 0.5.50).
 - [X] - Change `sjl.getValueOnObj`'s `raw` param to have a default `true` (needs to be set to true by default cause right now it is not apparent to people that this is the default behaviour).
 - [X] - Remove `attrs` method from `sjl.Attributable`.